balassit/balassit.github.io/readings/Art-of-Learning.md

  - Don't live in a shell of mediocrity; growth comes at the expense of comfort or safety
    + example is the hermit crab who abandons shell
  - Gain from your experiences along the way; it will lead to happiness.

 #### Focusing on the End Game

+Many will start with the beginning of the game as the starting point with the immediate goal to win as soon as possible.
-Starting with reduced complexity and clear principles.
+Start in different situations with reduced complexity and clear principles.
 Define a purpose at the start.

 ### Chapter 4: Loving the Game